 FREE 1-year warranty on all blenders and juicers

 Unfortunately, carbs have been the victim of some pretty incriminating press over the past decade.
-Evidence has consistently shown that regular consumption of whole grains (the key being whole) leads to better weight maintenance, protection from several chronic diseases, and longevity.
-Despite those facts, carbs still seem to get the short end of the stick.1-2
+Evidence has consistently shown that regular consumption of whole grains (keyword: whole) leads to better weight maintenance, protection from several chronic diseases, and longevity.
+Despite those facts, however, carbs still seem to get the short end of the stick.1-2

-While very low-carb diets may assist in faster short-term weight loss, research indicates they may raise individuals’ risk of premature death over time if consumed long term.3 And let’s be real: they can also be challenging to stick with in the long run.
+While very low-carb diets may assist in faster short-term weight loss, research indicates they may raise individuals’ risk of premature death if consumed long-term.3 And let’s be real: they can also be challenging to stick with for the long run.